skivvyjs/skivvy/README.md

 ...all without having to write a single line of code.

 ## Why Skivvy?

 Skivvy was invented so that you can spend less time worrying about tooling, and more time coding.

-Now you can finally say goodbye to those unnecessary Gulpfiles/Gruntfiles/Cakefiles!
+- **Save time and effort**: simplify your build system by installing easily-configured off-the-shelf task packages alongside your own custom tasks.

-- **Saves you time and effort** by automagically exposing your tasks to the command-line, with no plumbing code needed.
+- **Run tasks in a flash**: all your tasks are automagically exposed to the command-line, with no plumbing code needed.
+Say goodbye to those Gulpfiles/Gruntfiles/Cakefiles!
-- **Simplifies your build setup** by allowing you to mix and match easily-configured task packages to suit your project requirements.
-- **Encourages code reuse** by replacing sprawling monolithic build scripts with a collection of small, modular tasks.
+- **Modularise your build scripts**: repackage sprawling, monolithic build scripts into collections of small, modular tasks for reuse in different projects.

-Skivvy's package-based methodology encourages users to abstract their tasks into reusable modules that can be shared across many different projects.
-All the heavy lifting is sandboxed into generic helper packages whose internals remain completely isolated from the main application – kind of like [Docker](https://www.docker.com/), but for build systems.
-In practice, this saves a lot of developer effort and ensures that your build setup won't sprawl out of control as your codebase grows over time.
+Skivvy's package-based methodology means that all the heavy lifting is handled by helper packages whose internals remain completely isolated from the main application – kind of like [Docker](https://www.docker.com/), but for build systems.
+In practice, this saves a lot of unnecessary developer effort and ensures that your build setup won't sprawl out of control as a project grows over time.

+### What can I do with Skivvy?

-One last thing to bear in mind: Skivvy is **a task runner, not a build tool**.
-In other words, you can do whatever you like inside your tasks, Skivvy just provides a way to launch them in a flash with the correct configuration.
-This means that within the tasks themselves you're free to use any combination of [Gulp](http://gulpjs.com/)/[Broccoli](https://github.com/broccolijs/broccoli)/[Yo](https://github.com/yeoman/yo)/etc, all in the same project – no more vendor lock-in!
+Skivvy is **a task runner, not a build tool**.
+In other words, Skivvy provides a way to instantly launch your tasks with the correct configuration, but what you choose to do within the tasks themselves is completely up to you.

+You can write tasks that scaffold components, bump version numbers, deploy builds, send emails… a whole lot more than just build scripts.
+Skivvy tasks are [just plain functions](docs/guide/04-writing-tasks.md), so you're free to implement them however you like.
+This means that under the hood, you can write tasks using any combination of [Gulp](http://gulpjs.com/)/[Broccoli](https://github.com/broccolijs/broccoli)/[Yo](https://github.com/yeoman/yo)/etc, all within the same package – making vendor lock-in a thing of the past.

+Skivvy is also easy to integrate into existing build systems via its [JavaScript API](docs/api.md), so even if you're not ready to fully switch over just yet, you can still reap the benefits of moving towards a more modular build system.

 ## Usage instructions: Hello World app